arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 a new `multi_delimiter` Analyzer that accepts an array of strings in a `delimiter` attribute of the `properties` object.

+#### Adjustable `writeConcern` for collections with `distributeShardsLike`

+Collections that are sharded like another collection via the `distributeShardsLike` property use the `replicationFactor`, `numberOfShards`, and `shardingStrategy` properties of the prototype collection.
+You can independently set a `writeConcern`, but this property couldn't be changed after the collection creation if `distributeShardsLike` was used.
+Now, you can adjust the `writeConcern` later on.
+It still defaults to the `writeConcern` of the prototype collection if you don't specify it explicitly.

 ### Privilege changes